Nethereum/Nethereum.Docs/docs/nethereum-ujo-backend.md

 ## Summary

-Ujo backend is the former version of [ Ujo Music's ]( https://www.ujomusic.com/blockchain ) processing backend
+Ujo backend is the former version of [ Ujo Music's ]( https://www.ujomusic.com/blockchain ) processing backend.
+It contains various modules setup to enable the registration of music and music related data on the blockchain, as well as its storage, storage and retrieval in an efficient manner.

+The library contains modules to enable: blockchain data processing, registry contracts processing and services, standards data processing and services, standard data processing element and decentralized storage.

 Repo URL: https://github.com/Nethereum/ujo-backend

-# Blockchain Processing

-# ujo-backend-spike

-Initial spike (prototype) for a backend in Azure to process blockchain data, events etc, store them and index the information for searching.

-# Registry Processing
-The registry processing component provides the components to monitor and backend processing of registration and unregistrations of addresses on a standard registration contract.
-What Nethereum BlockchainProcessing library allows you to do:
-* Invoke the injected block processor

-# Standard Data Processing

-The standard data processing component allows to monitor and backend processing all the data changed events of contracts which follow the standard.